xfiveco/front-end-test-project/README.md

 - Internet Explorer 11

 ## Coding Standards
 When working on the project use consistent coding style.
-You can follow guidelines like [Code Guide](http://codeguide.co/) or [CSS Guidelines](http://cssguidelin.es/).
+Try to follow what's already defined in Chisel (EditorConfig, stylelint, ESLint).
+You can also check guidelines like [Code Guide](http://codeguide.co/) or [CSS Guidelines](http://cssguidelin.es/).

-## Project Delivery
+## Project Deadline
-Please let us know your Bitbucket ID, if you decide to work on the test.
-We will create a private repository on Bitbucket and share it with you so you can deliver the project files there.
+Take your time but try to deliver it within 2 weeks time.
+If we don't see any activity in your test repository after 2 weeks (at least initial commits), we will automatically withdraw your application.

 ## Quality Assurance

 What you need to do to get high QA score?
-Simply get **Yes** for all these questions:
+Simply answer **Yes** to all these questions:

 ### General

-- Are all requirements met?
+- Are all requirements set above met?
-- Can the project be built using `grunt build`?
+- Can the project be built using `npm run build`?
-- Is the page usable?
-- Is the page working without JS errors?
+- Is the page working without any JS errors?

 ### Precision